 Bowerham School was the first school to be built in the Lancaster and Morecambe district by the Education Authority, after the 1890 Education Act made education free for all children.

-The school was opened in May 1899 and was at that time called ‘The Mixed Department of the Bowerham Board School’ and was open by the Mayor of Lancaster.
+The school was built in 1894, opened fully in May 1899 and was at that time called ‘The Mixed Department of the Bowerham Board School’.

 Our New Hall complex, and four additional classrooms, were built in the 1970s.
-The foundation stage of the school has been completely re-developed.
-The nursery building had be redesigned and decorated and an excellent outdoor area created.
-This was developed and opened for September 2005.
+The foundation stage of the school has since been completely re-developed: the nursery building was redesigned, with an excellent outdoor area, and opened in September 2005.

 Due to an increased birth rate in the local area, our school has recently undergone a Basic Need expansion project which included 4 new classrooms, a continuous provision area, a brand new fully equipped catering kitchen along with a fully fitted pupil kitchen.
 There has also been a substantial reburbishment programme throughout school.
 The work was completed with an official opening in January 2014.